Double affine Hecke algebras and congruence groups: The Coxeter presentation

 is central. \item If $\ell_0=2$, for $(i,j)\in \{(1,2),~(1,3),~(2,3)\}$ we have

 \end{enumerate} \end{Def}

-Let us briefly comment on the minimality of the set of generators and of the set of relations in the definition of $\B(\dddot{X}_n)$.
-To be able to use standard results on affine Coxeter braid groups we remark that the affine Coxeter diagram obtained by erasing from $\dddot{X}_n$ all but one affine node coincide with the Coxeter diagram underlying the affine Dynkin diagram of type $X_n^{(1)}$.
+Let us briefly comment on the minimality of the set of generators and of the set of relations in the definition of $\B(\DDDot{X}_n)$.
+To be able to use standard results on affine Coxeter braid groups we remark that the affine Coxeter diagram obtained by erasing from $\DDDot{X}_n$ all but one affine node coincide with the Coxeter diagram underlying the affine Dynkin diagram of type $X_n^{(1)}$.
 Therefore, we will freely use any result that holds in the Coxeter braid of type $X_n^{(1)}$.
-We note that the elements of $B(X_n)\subset B(\dddot{X}_n)$ denoted by $\varTheta$ and $\T_{i_\th}$ correspond respectively to the elements of $B(X_n)\subset B({X}^{(1)}_n)$ denoted by $\Theta$ and $T_{i_\th}$.
+We note that the elements of $B(X_n)\subset B(\DDDot{X}_n)$ denoted by $\varTheta$ and $\T_{i_\th}$ correspond respectively to the elements of $B(X_n)\subset B({X}^{(1)}_n)$ denoted by $\Theta$ and $T_{i_\th}$.

-\begin{Lm} In the above definition, if $\ell_0=1$, $\varTheta_{02}$ could be expressed in terms of the other generators. \end{Lm} \begin{proof} Let us start with an immediate consequence of \eqref{centralrel-1}.
-Since from a straightforward check
+\begin{Lm} In $\B(\DDDot{X}_n)$, if $\ell_0=1$, $\varTheta_{02}$ can be expressed in terms of the other generators. \end{Lm} \begin{proof} Let us start with an immediate consequence of \eqref{centralrel-1}.
+Since we can use the braid relations to write